bvaughn/react-virtualized/docs/Grid.md

 This function should be called if dynamic column or row sizes have changed but nothing else has.
 Since Grid only receives `columnCount` and `rowCount` it has no way of detecting when the underlying data changes.

+This method will also force a render cycle (via `forceUpdate`) to ensure that the updated measurements are reflected in the rendered grid.

 ### Class names

 The Grid component supports the following static class names